carlpett/terraform-provider-sops/README.md

 ```

 ## Example using ephemeral block
-With Terraform v1.11+ and SOPS provider v1.3.0+ you can use `ephemeral` resource instead of `data` source.
+With Terraform v1.11+ and the SOPS provider v1.3.0+, you can use an ephemeral resource instead of a data source.
-This will avoid from saving content of the secret file into the terraform state.
+This prevents the contents of the secret file from being saved in the Terraform state.
-Ephemeral resource can be referenced in `write-only` arguments.
+Ephemeral resources can be referenced in `write-only` arguments.
 ```
 terraform {
   required_providers {